ajiwo/ratelimit/README.md

 Notes:
 - Only Fixed Window supports multiple named quotas simultaneously.
 See [additional multi-quota documentation](strategies/fixedwindow/MULTI_QUOTA.md).
 - When setting a secondary strategy via `WithSecondaryStrategy`, it must advertise `CapSecondary`.
-- If a secondary strategy is specified, the primary strategy must not itself be a `CapSecondary`-only secondary in this composite context; the library validates incompatible combinations.
+- If a secondary strategy is specified, the primary strategy must not itself be a `CapSecondary`-only secondary in this dual strategy context; the library validates incompatible combinations.

 ## Backends